NickRyabinin/my-hexlet-education/README.md

-Hello, Hexlet!
+Hello, people!
 How are you?
-experiment with amend
+I wish you well!